Updated Cosmological Constraints from 2D BAO Measurements: A New Compilation and Comparison with DESI DR2: Main Results

 Figure~\ref{figw0waMnu} shows the parameter space of $\Sigma m_{\nu}$ versus $w_0$ and $\Sigma m_{\nu}$ versus $w_a$ for several of the joint analyses discussed above.
 These plots illustrate the statistical correlations between the neutrino mass and the dark energy parameters, as well as how different combinations of datasets constrain $\Sigma m_{\nu}$ within this extended parameter space.

-Overall, in this subsection, we show that combining 2D~BAO measurements with CMB data and other geometric probes, such as SN~Ia, can provide robust constraints on the neutrino mass.
-These constraints are competitive in precision with those obtained from DESI~DR2 measurements.
-Accordingly, 2D~BAO can be regarded as a complementary probe for studying neutrino properties.
+In this subsection, we show that combining 2D BAO measurements with CMB data and other cosmological distance probes, such as SNIa, provides robust constraints on the neutrino mass. {Our analyses show that these constraints are consistent with those obtained from DESI~DR2 measurements.
+Accordingly, 2D~BAO can be regarded as a complementary probe for studying neutrino properties.}